THE BATTLE OF UHUD

 We are with you, O Abu ‘Amir, so understand that.

-Then Thumamah ibn Uthal set out in the dead of night with a group from Banu Hanifah until he caught up with Khalid ibn al Walid and sought security from him, and he granted him and his companions security.
+Then Thumamah ibn Uthal radiya Llahu ‘anhu set out in the dead of night with a group from the Banu Hanifah until he caught up with Khalid ibn al Walid and sought security from him.
+Khalid granted him and his companions security.[4]

 A narration of al Kala’i confirms what Ibn A’tham mentioned.[5]
 It mentions him telling his people that there is no prophet with Muhammad nor after him.
 This narration also mentions a part of Musaylimah’s Qur’an to prove its absurdity,[6] as well as poetry attributed to Thumamah, including: